 Because all of our refining operations are concentrated in the Tyler, El Dorado, Big Spring and Krotz Springs refineries, significant disruptions at one of these facilities could have a material adverse effect on our consolidated financial results.
-Refining segment contribution margin comprised approximately 79.4%, 84.2% and 88.3% of our consolidated contribution margin for the 2019, 2018 and 2017 fiscal years, respectively.

 Our refineries consist of many processing units, a number of which have been in operation for many years.
 These processing units undergo periodic shutdowns, known as turnarounds, during which routine maintenance is performed to restore the operation of the equipment to a higher level of performance.
 Depending on which units are affected, all or a portion of a refinery's production may be halted or disrupted during a maintenance turnaround.
-We completed a maintenance turnaround at our El Dorado refinery in 2014 and a shortened turnaround that allowed work to be completed on the majority of the process units in March 2019.
-In addition, we completed a maintenance turnaround at our Tyler refinery in 2015 and plan for a maintenance turnaround for our Big Spring refinery beginning January of 2020.
+In March 2019, we completed a shortened maintenance turnaround at our El Dorado refinery that allowed work to be completed on the majority of the process units, and a maintenance turnaround is scheduled to begin March 1, 2021.
+We completed a maintenance turnaround at our Tyler refinery in 2015.
+In addition, we began our planned maintenance turnaround for our Big Spring refinery

+January 1, 2020 which was completed during 2020, and we began our Krotz Springs maintenance turnaround in the fourth quarter of 2020.
 We are also subject to unscheduled down time for unanticipated maintenance or repairs.

-Refinery operations may also be disrupted by external factors, such as a suspension of feedstock deliveries, cyber-attacks, or an interruption of electricity, natural gas, water treatment or other utilities.
+Refinery operations may also be disrupted by external factors, such as a suspension of feedstock deliveries, cyber-attacks, or an interruption of electricity, natural gas, water treatment or other utilities or a global pandemic such as the outbreak of the COVID-Pandemic.
+A large number of positive COVID-19 cases at one or more of our refineries could substantially impact our business, financial condition, results of operations and liquidity.
 Other potentially disruptive factors include natural disasters, severe weather conditions, workplace or environmental accidents, interruptions of supply, work stoppages, losses of permits or authorizations or acts of terrorism.